Performance of Race, Culture, and Whiteness

 What Does It Mean to Engage in the Performance of Race, Culture, or Whiteness?

 Keeping the preceding definitional frames in mind—to perform race, culture, or whiteness is to recognize the social valuation of these categorical, associational, and performative qualities and then enact them in the company of witnessing and knowledgeable audiences with purpose.
 This performance means to embody and project the tropes and figures of being within the processes of information, formation, and transformation of the self in society.
 At times it means to practice or subvert the ubiquity and magnitude of power linked with issues of race, culture, or whiteness for personal and social advantage as a form of resistance.
 And it means to position oneself in the moral center of the social dramas that are enacted around such embodied and performative practices that give rise to struggles of self and social determinations.
-This is not accomplished merely through mimicry but a sophisticated knowing of both stylistics and anticipated effects of performative presence in that performance always makes manifest that which it invokes.
+This is not accomplished merely through mimicry but also through a sophisticated knowing of both stylistics and anticipated effects of performative presence in that performance always makes manifest that which it invokes.

 gender is in no way a stable identity or locus of agency from which various acts proceed; rather, it is an identity tenuously constituted in time—an identity instituted through a stylized repetition of acts.
 Further, gender is instituted through the stylization of the body and, hence, must be understood as the mundane way in which bodily gestures, movements, and enactments of various kinds constitute the illusion of an abiding gendered self. (p.
 519)

 Prior to the rally many cities across the country had decided to remove Confederate statues of Civil War heroes from town squares and seats of state government as a recognition of the pained reminders of racism in US history.
 Earlier in 2017, the Charlottesville City Council had voted to remove the Robert E. Lee statue and rename the park where it was located.
-The protest by white nationalists to this decision was met with counter-protests by those who both saw the political and cultural necessity of removing the statue and the need to stand up against the performed racism of the white nationalists who would resist the decision.
+The protest by white nationalists to this decision was met with counterprotests by those who both saw the political and cultural necessity of removing the statue and the need to stand up against the performed racism of the white nationalists who would resist the decision.

-This example is used for a number of reasons: (1) the national discussion on removing Confederate statues reinforced how the statues stood as edifice to the racist history of this country, and the enduring argument of white superiority and to the war to maintain slavery; (2) the statues stood as ideological performances of white-race pride; (3) the presence of the white nationalists was a public performance and promotion of racial privilege as they chanted, “You will not replace us!” and (4) the very notion of white nationalists is a collective performed identity of whiteness as a dominant relational politic.
+This example is used for a number of reasons: (1) the national discussion on removing Confederate statues reinforced how the statues stood as edifice to the racist history of this country, and the enduring argument of white superiority and to the war to maintain slavery; (2) the statues stood as ideological performances of white-race pride; (3) the presence of the white nationalists was a public performance and promotion of racial privilege as they chanted, “You will not replace us!”; and (4) the very notion of white nationalists is a collective performed identity of whiteness as a dominant relational politic.
 The Charlottesville case also forces a reckoning of the social construction of race, racial authenticity, and sustaining race through performance, both inside and outside of particular bodies as daily practice and as public critique (Alexander, 2017; Johnson, 2003; McAllister, 2011).

 Karen E. Fields and Barbara J. Fields (2012) introduce the notion of “racecraft” to suggest both the performative and sociorelational aspects of race, and thus racism as predefined difference and the reaction to that difference: “Unlike physical terrain, racecraft originates not in nature but in human action and imagination; it can exist no other way.
 The action and imagining are collective yet individual, day-to-day yet historical, and consequential even thou nested in the mundane” (pp. 18–19).
 In their construction there is a relationality between the categorization of race and the performativity of racism, each pivoting and producing the reality of the other.

-For Butler, performativity becomes the construction of possibility in which racial and cultural norms and discourses are maintained, both for purpose of confirming and validating social membership as well as subverting the privileges and possibilities of being the other (passing).
+For Butler, performativity becomes the construction of possibility in which racial and cultural norms and discourses are maintained, both for the purpose of confirming and validating social membership as well as for subverting the privileges and possibilities of being the other (passing).
 The Charlottesville case with white nationalists precisely evidences how the ongoing citationality of norms and discourses through performativity gives race and cultural performance the appearance of being natural.
 Butler (1988) writes, “the appearance of substance is precisely that.
 A constructed identity, a performative accomplishment which the mundane social audience, including the actors themselves, come to believe and to perform in the mode of belief” (p.
 520).
 And it is through the conscious repetition of socially constructed norms, like the existence and emergence of white nationalist organizations and what they represent, which in part seek to sustain the presumed privileges of whiteness.

 The emphasis here on “conscious” is important.
 It is important relative to the subversive qualities of cultural performance, in the Charlottesville case, in which the rage of racial identity fuels the conflict with racial justice and democracy.
-But in Butler’s (1993) understanding, performativity is neither conscious, conspicuous, calculating, or choice driven per se—it is an assimilation of the presumptions of the everyday, the socially expected; the regenerating of the norms of daily sociality.
+But in Butler’s (1993) understanding, performativity is neither conscious, conspicuous, calculating, nor choice driven per se—it is an assimilation of the presumptions of the everyday, the socially expected; the regenerating of the norms of daily sociality.
 She writes: “Performativity is neither free play nor theatrical self-presentation; nor can it be simply equated with performance.
 Moreover, constraint is not necessarily that which sets a limit to performativity; constraint is, rather, that which impels and sustains performativity” (p.
 95).
-Yet Butler’s utterance that equates performance with “free play nor theatrical self-presentation” reduces the import of performance drawing attention back to the criticality of performance as making not faking (Chadderton, 2018).
+Yet Butler’s utterance that equates performance with “neither free play nor theatrical self-presentation” reduces the import of performance drawing attention back to the criticality of performance as making not faking (Chadderton, 2018).
 Hamera (2006) indicates that “performance is both an event and a heuristic tool that illuminates the presentational and representational elements of culture.
 Its inherent ‘eventness’ (‘in motion’) makes it especially effective for engaging and describing the embodied processes that produce and consume culture” (p.
 5).
 Performance is also the mechanism in which race, culture, and enacted identities such as whiteness are sustained.

 A Conspicuous Performance of Racial Encounter in the Everyday

 While Grover’s story on growing up in white America and the case of Charlottesville might serve as case studies of the performative aspects of race, and racial passing, the following crafted autoethnographic performance further reifies the nature of performance and performative experience in everyday life and how staged performance makes conspicuous everyday experience to draw attention for closer scrutiny and visibility.
-The script exemplifies and embodies the politics of performance, and particularly the enactment and effects that link performance of race, culture and whiteness.
+The script exemplifies and embodies the politics of performance, and particularly the enactment and effects that link performance of race, culture, and whiteness.

 “Walking the Dog/Being the Dog”